semgrep/semgrep-docs/docs/semgrep-ci.md

 ### Specifying rule configuration in GitLab CI/CD

-In your repository’s `.gitlab-ci.yml` file, specify rule configurations using the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
-You may specify multiple configurations, each on its own line.
+In your repository’s `.gitlab-ci.yml` file, specify rule configurations indented within the variable `INPUT_CONFIG` inside the job that runs Semgrep CI in your pipeline.
+You may specify multiple configurations, each on its own indented line within `INPUT_CONFIG`.
 See this [example GitLab CI/CD configuration](sample-ci-configs.md#gitlab-ci).

 ## Ignoring files & directories